Skip to content

 Device

-A Device object containing a grid of circles with varying radii.
+A Device object containing a grid of disks with varying radii.

 """